 It is often helpful to click on Turn Compressed View On to get a closer look at the bulk of the information.
 This button is next to the LC Class at the top of the visualization and zooms the visualization in to the areas with the most content.

 If you have a specific call number range that you are interested in examining, use the Query Builder to search in a more granular level.
 You can search specifically for all items starting with DA320 - Tudor England and view a list of the items in that area.
+You can also enter in a range of call numbers - DA 320 - DB 500, for example.

 This module allows you to look at selected British and American authors and view the items we have in the collection written by them and written about their works.
 It provides a snap shot of primary vs. secondary sources for these authors and gives a visualization of the holdings in the PRs and PSs.